-Our busy rescue centre is located near Shap, Cumbria.
+Our busy rescue centre is currently located near Shap, Cumbria.
 As well as welfare needs and behavioural work, we also pay veterinary bills for annual vaccinations, neutering, any treatment required and micro-chipping for the dogs.
 While an animal is with us we provide care, companionship and understanding and do all we can to find it a good home.

-Having only a small team of part time employees, we rely heavily on the work of our fantastic volunteers, both in fundraising and in caring for the animals.
+Having only a small team of employees, we rely heavily on the work of our fantastic volunteers, both in fundraising and in caring for the animals.
 So whether you are interested in adopting an animal or feel you would like to help out in some way, we hope our webpage helps you get to know us and keep in touch.
 If you can't find the answer to your question though, please do contact us.

 The Eden Animal Rescue Team!

 We are absolutely delighted that a talented young local artist, Rebecca Hemp, has offered her support to our work.
 Rebecca is currently working on a project with some like-minded, artistic friends and they have very generously offered to donate their profits to Eden Animal Rescue.